 Maintain a healthy distance.
 Your eyes actually have to work harder to focus on things up close compared with far away.
 Try keeping your monitor or screen at arm’s length, about 25 inches away.
+If you moved here, you will get the best eye check ups!

 Take breaks.
 Look at anything else but your screen for at least 20 seconds for every 20 minutes of screen time.
 This will help to give your eyes a much-deserved rest.
 Try gazing into the distance every now and then to give your eyes a break from looking up close at a screen.